Charles Richardson (Royal Navy officer): Egypt

-In June 1800 Kent sailed to serve in the Mediterranean Sea, with it expected that she would assist in an operation to reinforce Cadiz with Vice-Admiral Lord Keith's portion of the Mediterranean Fleet.
+In June 1800 Kent sailed to serve in the Mediterranean Sea, with it expected that she would assist in an operation to reinforce Cádiz with Vice-Admiral Lord Keith's portion of the Mediterranean Fleet.
 They arrived on 4 October but the endeavour was abandoned on 7 October because disease was rife in the port and poor weather hampered attempts to land the fleet's forces.
 Having afterwards been sent to Gibraltar, Kent went to support Abercromby again, this time in going to Egypt to begin the British response to the French campaign in Egypt and Syria, in December.
 Richardson was by this point first lieutenant of Kent, and he was given responsibility for landing some of Abercromby's army when they arrived, which took place at the Battle of Abukir on 8 March 1801.
 Richardson served as second in command to Captain Sir Sidney Smith in the naval brigade landed to assist the army, and he then fought at the Battle of Mandora on 13 March, where the brigade had eighty-five men incapacitated.

 After Richardson came to the attention of Abercromby in both Holland and now Egypt, the general appointed him as one of his aides de camp.
 As such Richardson was present at the Battle of Alexandria on 21 March, where he served as a messenger as well as fighting with the naval contingent present.
 Abercromby was victorious, but died of wounds received at Alexandria seven days later.
 The day after the battle Richardson was transferred to the 36-gun frigate HMS Penelope, as her first lieutenant.
 The frigate returned home to England and then took Captain Sir Alexander Ball to Malta in June.
 On 12 July, Richardson was given the acting rank of commander and command of the en flute (meaning that her main armament had been removed) 28-gun frigate HMS Alligator.
 For his services in Egypt Richardson was awarded the gold medal second class of the Order of the Crescent by the Ottoman Empire.